Can I Keep My Car if I File for Chapter 7 Bankruptcy?

 It can be difficult to determine which method is the best for helping you keep your vehicle during bankruptcy, which is why it is important to talk to a Raleigh bankruptcy lawyer as soon as possible about your options.

 If you are considering bankruptcy, our dedicated Raleigh bankruptcy attorneys can help you determine which type of bankruptcy is best for you.
-For more information about Chapter 7 bankruptcy and how you can keep your vehicle, contact the Bradford Law Offices, PLLC, today at 919-758-8879.
+For more information about Chapter 7 bankruptcy and how you can keep your vehicle, contact the Bradford Law Offices, today at (919) 758-8879.